Rachel Mason: Early life and education

-Mason was born in Los Angeles, California, to Karen and Barry Mason.
+Mason was born in Los Angeles, California, to Karen and Barry Mason, a Jewish family.
 She has an older brother, Micah, and a younger brother, Josh.
 Her mother was initially a journalist and her father worked as a special effects engineer in the film industry.
 When her parents got into financial difficulties in the mid-1970s, they got jobs distributing porn magnate Larry Flynt's Hustler magazine as well as gay porn publications.
 In 1982, Mason's parents took over the gay porn bookshop Circus of Books in West Hollywood, without telling their children what they did for a living.
-They also produced gay porn videos, starring Jeff Stryker.
+They also produced gay porn videos starring Jeff Stryker.

-Mason attended Wonderland Avenue Elementary, Los Angeles Center for Enriched Studies (LACES) and Cleveland High School in Reseda.
+Mason attended Wonderland Avenue Elementary School, Los Angeles Center for Enriched Studies (LACES) and Cleveland High School in Reseda.
 Mason received a BFA in art from UCLA and an MFA from Yale University.
 In New York she worked as an assistant to video and performance artist Joan Jonas.

-Performance art works

-On January 20, 2017, Mason's character FutureClown performed a live streamed lip-synch Los Angeles Contemporary Exhibitions of President Trump's inaugural address as he was delivering it on national television.
-In 2013, FutureClown lip-synched a full 13 hour filibuster speech delivered by Senator Rand Paul.

-Mason's earliest works included performances and centered around the body and architecture.
-As an undergraduate, Mason scaled the eight-story (now demolished) UCLA art building dressed as her fictional character, Terrestrial Being.
-This piece represents one of a series of performances for video focused on this character.

-Between 2004 and 2010, Mason staged performances where she transformed into political leaders singing selections of works from her two Songs of the Ambassadors albums.
-Ranging from Manuel Noriega to Saddam Hussein.
-For the research into these songs, Mason conducted interviews with Ramsey Clark, former U.S. Attorney General who provided insight into some of the political leaders such as Fidel Castro, Saddam Hussein, Manuel Noriega, with whom she struck up a correspondence from his prison cell in Florida.

-Her performances often included dancers and collaborations with musicians and guest artists.
-Performances occurred at the Park Avenue Armory (New York), Museum of Contemporary Art in Detroit (MOCAD), JMOCA in Los Angeles (Justin Hansch's Museum of Contemporary Art), and Kunsthalle Zürich.

-Sculpture

-While a student at Yale University, she created Kissing President Bush which was featured on the cover of the New York Times Art Section during the Republican National Convention held in New York, in 2004.
-In this sculptural work, the artist depicts herself kissing President George W. Bush.

-Between 2006 and 2010, Mason created a collectible set of porcelain figurines of the various political figures involved in conflicts during her lifetime.
-In each conflict she included herself as an imagined ambassador.

-In 2014, Mason created an exhibition of polymer clay doll sculptures with mirrored bodies, of female identified artists.
-The series, Starseeds, was presented first at Envoy Enterprises gallery in New York and then LTD Gallery in Los Angeles.